ibobriakov/ipython-virtual-machine/README.md

 - Go to Start panel
 - Write "cmd" in search input field
 - After "cmd" program is found you can execute it
-- After succesful execution you will see black screen with command promp, where you can run command
+- After succesful execution you will see black screen with command promp, where you can run commands

 2. Enchanced Windows terminal (console)
 Alternatively, you can install Console2 application (http://www.softpedia.com/get/System/OS-Enhancements/Marko-Bozikovic-Console.shtml), where you can have multiple tabs, change fonts and few other enchancements

 ##### How to change and create directories
 When you succesfully opened terminal, you can perform simple operations with directories. ls - shows all folders in current location: